Customer service is a far too often forgotten component of a well-rounded digital marketing program.

 5 Ways to Use AI in Customer Service Experiences

 Now that you understand the benefits of knowing how to use AI in customer service experiences, let’s take a deep dive into some of the ways your business can utilize machine learning.

 Outsiders to AI might think that it requires dedicated teams of developers and engineers, but the opposite is true.

-AI can be weaved into your marketing strategies in many different ways with simple tools you might already have access to with your software.
+AI can be woven into your marketing strategies in many ways with simple tools you might already have access to with your software.

 1. Solving Users’ Most Frequent Questions

-Customers will often have similar or even the exact same questions regarding your brand, your products and services, or your policies.
+Customers will often have similar or even the same questions regarding your brand, your products, and services, or your policies.

 While creating a FAQ page on your brand’s website is always a best practice, sometimes customers want to get that information in other ways.

 Chatbots and AI communication tools can connect customers to the answers they are looking for in a friendly, interactive, and engaging format.

 Many customers prefer the experience of a conversation, even if it’s with a bot.